|Severe Weather Awareness

 |STATE||DATE||Tornado Drill Day|

-A variety of topics will be covered during each week, including:
+A variety of topics are covered during awareness weeks, including:

 Contact Todd Shea, Warning Coordination Meteorologist, for an interview or additional information.